TFT Economy Strategies and Tips - How to Get Gold and When to Spend It in Teamfight Tactics?

 There some more nuances to pulling this off flawlessly.
-As we already Teamfight Tactics provides you with additional gold not only for a win streak, but also for a loss streak.
+As we already Teamfight Tactics provides you with additional gold not only for a win streak but also for a losing streak.
 Weirdly enough, loss streaking efficiently is arguably the more difficult of the two.
 To do that, you need your team comp to be able to lose to everyone else's.
 This part sounds easy.
-However, at the same time you don't want to keep getting defeated too hard, because that way you're going to lose a lot of HP.
-Your health pool is an important resource in TFT and throwing it away recklessly is straight up bad.
+However, at the same time, you don't want to keep getting defeated too hard, because that way you're going to lose a lot of HP.
+Your health pool is an important resource in TFT and throwing it away recklessly is straight-up bad.
 The whole thing often ends like this: attempts to minimize your losses result in winning a random round against one of the weaker boards.
-This cuts your lose streak and leaves you in suboptimal position.
+This cuts your losing streak and leaves you in a suboptimal position.
 You don't control other players in TFT, someone else can also go for this strat and sandbag early game even more.

-The general idea is to sacrifice some of the early rounds in exchange for more income and better economy that is later used for powerful TFT late game.
+The general idea is to sacrifice some of the early rounds in exchange for more income and a better economy that is later used for powerful TFT late games.
 If you want to employ this strategy, make sure to go for a team comp that's based mostly on T3, T4 and T5 units.
-The main options are Glacials, Rangers, Imperials, Elementalists and Sorcerers.
-Especially the last class has some extremely powerful high cost units that can use the synergy really well.
+The main options are Glacials, Rangers, Imperials, Elementalists, and Sorcerers.
+Especially the last class has some extremely powerful high-cost units that can use the synergy really well.
 This economy-focused strategy has been buffed in patch 9.15 with the damage nerfs and some balance changes.
-You can make a bit more money with a loss streak now and get to 50 gold while staying relatively healthy.
-However, if you're loss streaking remember not to fall too low and stay at least over 30-35 health.
+You can make a bit more money with a losing streak now and get to 50 gold while staying relatively healthy.
+However, if you're losing streaking remember not to fall too low and stay at least over 30-35 health.
 At the same time, it's fair to say that the reroll strategy is now overall weaker.
 That being said, don't believe the TFT guides that want you to not care about anything and just rushing to 50 gold.
 By doing that, you will finish in the bottom four more often than not.

 AGGRESSIVE WIN STREAKING STRATEGY